agourlay/omnibus/README.md

 }
 ```

-You get there all the informations you need to about the topic and its subtopics.
+You get there all the informations you need about the topic and its subtopics.

 You can then interact with the topic in a REST fashion way.